Jump to Topic

 During the past few years, the work of Dan Pink has been broadly adopted as a foundation for success when building agile teams.
 His work shows that intrinsic motivators are far more important that extrinsic (money, nice offices) motivators.
 These intrinsic motivators are:

-People want to get better, to develop their skills so that they may be effective at what they do.
+- Mastery: People want to get better, to develop their skills so that they may be effective at what they do.
 In Disciplined Agile this is supported by a learning-oriented approach where teams regularly reflect on how well they are working, where teams explore new ideas and technologies through spikes, where people are responsible to share their skills and knowledge with others, and where teams purposely explore both the problem and solution domains in an evolutionary manner.
-Additionally, the Disciplined Agile (DA) toolkit promotes the strategy of people being “T-skilled” generalizing specialists who have one or more specialities but also a broad knowledge of software engineering and the domain that they are working in.
+Additionally, the Disciplined Agile® (DA™) tool kit promotes the strategy of people being “T-skilled” generalizing specialists who have one or more specialties but also a broad knowledge of software engineering and the domain that they are working in.

 Just as there are factors that help to motivate individuals, there are dynamics that help to motivate effective performance on teams.
 The most succinct description that we’ve found come from the results of a study within Google describing what they believe to be the five key dynamics of successful teams:

 - Psychological Safety: Team members need to feel free to take risks and to share ideas without fear of recrimination.
 Disciplined Agile team members have the responsibility to respect one another, to have humility when they are interacting with others, to run experiments, to work collaboratively, to share their skills and knowledge with others, and to be receptive to learning new ideas and skills from others as well.